Maps of Prehistoric West Cornwall

-Some are 'backbone alignments' - longer-distance alignments linking higher-magnitude sites, giving the overall alignment system an overall structure.
-Most other alignments are local to West Penwith - on the map these have been grouped into major and lesser alignments.
+Some are backbone alignments - longer-distance alignments linking higher-magnitude sites, giving the overall alignment system an overall structure.
+Most other alignments are more local - on the map these have been grouped into major and lesser alignments.
+In the Isles of Scilly there are quite a number of parallel alignments, highlighted on the Scilly map in a special colour.

 The finding of new alignments was partly a logical process and partly intuitive.
-It's logical to look for alignments radiating from certain major sites such as St Michael's Mount, Boscawen-ûn or Lanyon Quoit.
+It's logical to look for alignments radiating from certain key sites such as St Michael's Mount, Boscawen-ûn or Lanyon Quoit.
 Intuitively, alignments also revealed themselves spontaneously, often 'by chance' while working on the map.